The Baccalaureate in Theology (BTh) is designed for students who wish to broaden and deepen their knowledge of the Christian faith.

 The following are the requirements that must be fulfilled before being eligible for a place on one of our undergraduate courses – MU001 (Theology & Arts) or MU002 (Theology).

 Students must normally have attained the age of seventeen years by 15th January following entry to the university.
-Where a candidate below that age seeks to enter the University, special application must be made to the University President, St Patrick’s College, Maynooth.
+Where a candidate below that age seeks to enter the University, special application must be made to the University President, St Patrick’s Pontifical University.

 Applicants under 23 on 1st January of the year of proposed entry must meet matriculation requirements as follows (see further down for GCE/GCSE matriculation requirements):